samykebaish/cs5010_data_analysis_project/report.md

 Overall, the measures using the adult population had a higher percentage of nonmissing data than the child population.
 On the documentation for the original dataset, SAHMSA indicates that comparison of the child dataset with past years may not be fasible because some measures were only created or standardized in recent years.
 As a result of the changes, many states do not have sufficient data to be included in the analyses.

 ![image replacement text.png](assets/markdown-img-paste-20210508154159182.png)
-Figure 1: National Average Performance on Health Care Quality Measure (child population - right, adult population - left)
+**Figure 8: National Average Performance on Health Care Quality Measure (child population - right, adult population - left)

 ![choropleth2](assets/markdown-img-paste-20210508162358255.png)
-Choroleth 1: The percentage of adults who received a follow-up visit with an outpatient treatment provider after discharge from hospitalization for mental illness, by US state
+**Choroleth 1: The percentage of adults who received a follow-up visit with an outpatient treatment provider after discharge from hospitalization for mental illness, by US state

 ![choropleth1](assets/markdown-img-paste-20210508162327861.png)
-Choropleth 2: The percentage of adults who received a follow-up visit with an outpatient treatment provider after an emergency room visit for mental illness, by US state
+**Choropleth 2: The percentage of adults who received a follow-up visit with an outpatient treatment provider after an emergency room visit for mental illness, by US state

 While follow-up visits with outpatient treatment providers are more likely to occur when a patient is discharging from the hospital, rather than after being screened out in the emergency room, states' performance on this measure had a range of about 35% to 80%.